Gabrielle rapidly intensifies into a Category 3 hurricane in the Atlantic, is staying away from land

 The Atlantic hurricane season ends Nov.
 30.

-In the Pacific, Tropical Storm Narda emerged offshore of Mexico on Sunday and posed no threat to land.
+In the Pacific, Tropical Storm Narda emerged offshore of Mexico on Sunday.
+Forecasters said coastal parts of the country could receive up to 4 inches (10 centimeters) of rain Monday night.

-The hurricane center said Narda had top sustained winds of about 45 mph (72 kph) and was about 160 miles (258 kilometers) south of Zihuatanejo, Mexico, while moving to west-northwest at 12 mph (19 kph).
-Narda was expected to become a hurricane on Tuesday, the center said.
+The hurricane center said Narda had top sustained winds of about 50 mph (80 kph) and was about 245 miles (394 kilometers) south-southeast of Manzanillo, Mexico, while moving to west-northwest at 13 mph (20 kph).
+Narda was expected to take a turn to the west Monday and become a hurricane on Tuesday, the center said.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.